 Imminent release of Avalanche for Luminar

 As many of you already know, we are actively working on Avalanche for Luminar.

 We have released our fourth beta already and are polishing up our last candidate release for this month.
 All catalog export capabilities are finished and tested.
 Machine Learning to migrate adjustments from either Aperture or Lightroom to Luminar has been trained and is giving incredible results.

 Avalanche for Luminar will initially support moving your existing Lightroom and Aperture libraries to Luminar 4.
 We will add support for moving Apple Photos libraries at some point later, as a free upgrade.

-Tip #1 for Luminar: the question we often had to answer regarding Luminar was: “How will it work in the future when Luminar starts to introduce new organization features such as IPTC annotation, keywords, etc… Will I have to migrate again…or worse, should I wait until Luminar 4 has those features?”.
+Tip #1 for Luminar: The question we often had to answer regarding Luminar was: “How will it work in the future when Luminar starts to introduce new organizational features such as IPTC annotation, keywords, etc. ?
+Will I have to migrate again…or worse, should I wait until Luminar 4 has those features?”

-We thought about it and came with a solution.
+We thought about it and came up with a solution.
 When migrating to Luminar, we export all IPTC information about your images in a separate database, inside the Luminar Catalog folder.
-Skylum will then have the ability to cherry pick information about your images from this database to make it surface into your Luminar catalog as features get added to Luminar4.
+Skylum will then have the ability to cherry-pick information about your images from this database to make it surface into your Luminar catalog as features get added to Luminar4.

 News on Avalanche Unlimited